Lesley Riddoch: Doomsday report exposes Brexit vulnerability

 Dover collapses within a day.
 Cornwall and Scotland start running out of food on day two.
 Ten days later, hospitals are running out of medicines.

+Be very afraid.
 And the leak of this Doomsday scenario has been brought to public attention by the Brexit-supporting Sunday Times.
+Be petrified.

 Last month, officials from the Brexit, Health and Transport departments of the British Government ‘gamed’ three scenarios for a no-deal EU exit considering a ‘mild’ outcome, a ‘severe’ shock, and one dubbed ‘Armageddon.’
 The scenario in which the military must fly vital medicines into Scotland is not even the worst one.